daserzw/oidc-edu-wg/meeting_notes.md

 How to express affiliation and more generally the user's home organization with OIDC has been longly debated as currently there is not a way to do it in a verifiable and trusted way.
+Moreover, the affiliation as described in eduPerson has different nuances per each possible value depending on the organisation that is asserting it.
+The problem is mitigated by the scope, but not really solved.
 No conclusions were reached.

 Etienne expressed dissatisfaction on how the claims were defined in the REFEDS white paper [1] because the name of the schac and eduPerson attributes were